 If you have a misconduct claim against a priest or deacon, please contact the bishop, chancellor, or standing committee of the priest or deacon’s diocese.
 You can find a list of contact information for each diocese here.
-If you are still unsure of who to contact, please call the confidential support hotline at 724-252-5635.

 If you have a misconduct claim against a bishop, please email email@example.com and a provincial representative will be in touch with you.
 This is a safe, confidential, and secure inbox to contact.